Chat2Graph LogoChat2Graph

 - concept: "Person"

-description: "People mentioned in the document"
+description: "Refers to the people mentioned in the document."

 importance: "High"